 "Transportation congestion continues to be a challenging problem for the region and I believe lawmakers should focus on solving the problem with an on-going source of revenue.
 A one penny increase in the gasoline tax that is applied in Northern Virginia and dedicated to Northern Virginia transportation projects would be a reasonable start."

 As a breast cancer survivor, Barbara knows first-hand how important it is to make women's health a priority.
 She is a lifelong pro-choice advocate who has worked hard to make mammograms affordable, to protect a woman's right to choose and to end domestic violence.
+Barbara chairs the Women's Reproductive Health Caucus, which fights for equality for Virginia's women.
 But, Barbara knows we have so much more to do, and she will continue to be a champion for women's health and rights in Richmond.

 A Community for Everyone